 Are there changing facilities for babies?

-Yes, we have several changing areas around The Tank Museum and facilities for warming milk in the café.
+Yes, we have several changing areas around The Tank Museum and facilities for warming milk and food in the restaurant.

 Can I leave my bags somewhere?